 One popular variation to this recipe is using citrus slices mixed with dried florals or spices.
 For a unique fall or Christmas potpourri, try this combination:

-- Dried orange slices (using the same oven-drying method in this tutorial)
+- Dried fruit slices, like orange slices or orange peels (using the same oven-drying method)

 - Cinnamon sticks

 - Dried roses

 How to Make Potpourri

 - Oven (if drying in oven)

 - Baking sheet (if drying in oven)

 - If using fresh flowers from the garden, pick the flowers in the morning after the dew has evaporated.

 - Trim off any thick stems.
 If desired, you can remove petals from layered flowers like roses.

 - Place parchment paper on a cookie sheet (optional), and gently lay the flowers on a baking rack, face up.